Siphon880gh/n8n-templates/n8n-partners/README.md

 Prompt:
 ```
 You are a business automation and integration expert.
 You will help user enrich this JSON file of integrations.
-Fill the JSON data with categories where they are empty.
-For example, Twilio is under the category "Marketing & Advertising Automation"
+Fill the JSON data with categories and description where they are empty.
+For example, Twilio is under the category "Marketing & Advertising Automation".
+The description is where you describe what that service does.

 #### Example Categories:
 - **AI Agent Development**